0xDarkSeidBull/MonadDappsGuide/README.md

 🔹 Interact with any active faucet or testnet feature

 ---

 ## 70. Nabla Finance — Pools

 🔗 https://app.nabla.fi/pools
 🔹 Connect Wallet
 🔹 Explore the “Pools” section
-🔹 Join a liquidity pool if active
-🔹 If inactive, interact with the UI

 ---

 ## 71. Blockchain Messages — Send & Earn MON